-Hollywood films including All the President’s Men, Lincoln, Dave and White House Down have popularised America’s capital city.
+Hollywood films including All the President’s Men, Lincoln, Dave and White House Down have popularised the USA’s imposing capital city.

-And while Washington DC was built to govern the USA, it has well and truly transcended politicking to reflect all aspects of American society.
+And while Washington DC was built to govern, it has well and truly transcended politicking.
+The city champions and celebrates the best of all aspects of American society.

-Pennsylvania Avenue, the parade route for inaugurating presidents, conveniently cuts through the city’s red tape, allowing visitors easy access to the key tourist sites.
-Start here to fast-track your lesson in all things U S of A.
+Pennsylvania Avenue — the parade route for inaugurating presidents — conveniently cuts through the city’s red tape, allowing visitors easy access to the key tourist sites.
+Start here to fast-track your introduction to this incredible nation.

 Here’s a city guide to the top things to see and do in Washington DC.